greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="enable_sort"></a>enable\_sort

-Enables or disables the use of explicit sort steps by the Postgres Planner.
+ Activates or deactivates  the use of explicit sort steps by the Postgres Planner.
 It's not possible to suppress explicit sorts entirely, but turning this variable off discourages the Postgres Planner from using one if there are other methods available.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|